andreafioraldi/IDAngr/README.md

 ## Api

-IDAngr implements the [angrdbg](https://github.com/andreafioraldi/angrdbg) api in the IDA debugger.
+IDAngr implements the angrdbg api in the IDA debugger.

-Use `idangr.init(is_remote=False, host=None, port=None, use_pin=False)` to setup the library environment and access to the angrdbg api.
+Use `idangr.init(is_remote=False, host=None, port=None, use_pin=False)` to setup the library environment and access to the angrdbg api at the beginning of everything.
-When `is_remote=False` is True the plugin will connect and use a remote angrdbg server (start it on the remote machine using `python -m angrdbg`).
+When `is_remote` is True the plugin will connect to a remote angrdbg server (start it on the remote machine using `python -m angrdbg`).
 You must set `use_pin` to True if you are connected to Intel Pin with a [PinTool compatible with IDAngr](https://github.com/andreafioraldi/IDAngr-PinTool) (this problably does not work when using remote angrdbg).

 `idangr.is_initialized()` can be used in a script to check if init must be called or not.